MilanVS/MilanVS/README.md

-- 👋 Hi, I’m @MilanVS
+- Hi, I’m @MilanVS
-- 👀 I’m interested in learning new stuff.
+- Looking to create new things.
-- 📫 How to reach me MilanVS#1650 on Discord or https://steamcommunity.com/id/milanvs.
+- How to reach me: MilanVS#1650 on Discord or https://steamcommunity.com/id/milanvs.